TVA Nouvelles: Noon

+Marcoux is slated to move to the afternoon (17h et 18h) newscast in June, and will be succeeded as anchor of the noon edition by Philippe-Vincent Foisy.

-As most viewers in Canada outside of Quebec receive TVA stations from Montreal or Gatineau/Ottawa, the edition anchored by Bruneau is seen in most of Canada, although parts of New Brunswick receive the Jobin edition.
+As most viewers in Canada outside of Quebec receive TVA stations from Montreal or Gatineau/Ottawa, the edition anchored by Marcoux is seen in most of Canada, although parts of New Brunswick receive the Couture edition.

 Afternoon

 At 5 p.m. weekdays, TVA Nouvelles airs for 1.5 hours.
-This airing consists of a one-hour program anchored by Bruneau, followed by half-hour local programs anchored by a local journalist at each TVA station.
+This airing consists of a one-hour program anchored by Sophie Thibault, followed by half-hour local programs anchored by a local journalist at each TVA station.
+Thibault announced her retirement from the network in February 2025, with Julie Marcoux scheduled to succeed her in June.

 The local anchors are Pierre Donais on CHOT-DT in Gatineau/Ottawa, Martin Blanchet on CFER-DT in Rimouski, Cindy Simard on CIMT-DT in Rivière-du-Loup and CHAU-DT in Carleton-sur-Mer, Katherine Vandal on CFEM-DT in Rouyn-Noranda, Jean-François Tremblay on CJPM-DT in Saguenay, Sonia Lavoie on CHLT-DT in Sherbrooke and Marie-Claude Paradis-Desfossés on CHEM-DT in Trois-Rivières.
-Bruneau continues as anchor of the final half-hour on CFTM-DT in Montreal, and Jobin anchors on CFCM-DT in Quebec City; at 6:30, Bruneau continues to anchor for a further half-hour which airs only on LCN.
+Thibault continues as anchor of the final half-hour on CFTM-DT in Montreal, and Couture anchors on CFCM-DT in Quebec City.
+At 6:30, Thibault continues to anchor for a further half-hour which airs only on LCN.

-On weekends, the 5 p.m. program does not air, with only a half-hour edition airing at 6 p.m. and anchored by Michel Jean.
+On weekends, the 5 p.m. program does not air, with only a half-hour edition airing at 6 p.m. and anchored by Hadi Hassin.

 Primetime

-The main national edition of TVA Nouvelles, airing at 10 p.m. for half an hour, is anchored by Sophie Thibault weekdays and Cindy Royer on weekends.

-The weekend edition may be delayed to 10:30 or 11 p.m. depending on network scheduling.
+The main national edition of TVA Nouvelles, airing at 10 p.m. for half an hour, is anchored by Pierre-Olivier Zappa weekdays.
+On weekends, the network simply simulcasts LCN for a half-hour slot, usually at 10:30 p.m. but sometimes delayed to 11 p.m. depending on that evening's earlier programming, rather than directly producing a TVA-specific newscast.